Monthly Bookseller's Choice

 A Swim in a Pond in the Rain is refreshing, warm, and educational in the best sense of the word.
 For me, the best non-fiction books—like the best teachers—open your eyes in an engaging way, with personality and passion.
 And as Saunders takes us through six short stories by Russian masters, we learn to read differently; we slow down; we feel his passion; and we ask questions.
 Any reader will enjoy this time spent back in school with a smart, kind teacher.

-Memorial: A Novel By Bryan Washington Cover Image
+Memorial: A GMA Book Club Pick (A Novel) By Bryan Washington Cover Image

 November 2020